IRB forms and submissions requirements

 Pre-Review Process:

-- Complete the Protocol Summary Form, Protocol/Proposal, Consents/Assents, and all other application documents
+- Attach the Protocol/Proposal, Consents/Assents, and all other application documents for the application

-- For eProtocol submissions complete the submission and email IRBQuestions@wayne.edu with "Pre-Review" and the subject line and the IRB Number
+- Email IRBQuestions@wayne.edu with "Pre-Review" in the subject line and the IRB Number

 - Submit pre-review request at least 2 weeks prior to the IRB submission deadline you are aiming for to give enough time address the pre-reviewer's recommendations.